 field trip

 Green-Wood is a permanent residence for more than 5,000 Civil War soldiers and tens of thousands more who experienced the war as civilians, nurses, abolitionists, and more.
-Travel on our historical trolley to some of their gravesites.
-Learn how the Civil War was a catalyst for change in New York and consider how we can remember the roles that Green-Wood’s permanent residents played in this pivotal era.
+Travel on our historic trolley to some of their gravesites.
+Learn how the Civil War was a catalyst for change in New York and consider the roles that Green-Wood’s permanent residents played in this pivotal era.

 Starting Location: Main Entrance, Prospect Park West Entrance, Fort Hamilton Parkway Entrance, or 34th Street Entrance.
 Please indicate your preferred starting location at the time of booking.